Committees

 It consists of four representatives from each municipality, a person appointed by the Province, and the Police Chief.

 Members: Coun.
 Kerrie Luck, Coun.
-Mike Biggar, Bob McLaughlin, Vibhuti Harquail.
+Mike Biggar, Vibhuti Harquail, Andrea Wilbur.

 The Kennebecasis Public Library Board, established by agreement between the Town of Quispamsis and the Town of Rothesay, is responsible for overseeing the operation of the regional library service.